hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/schedule-service-system-contract.md

 The functions of the new system contract can be implemented in a phased approach in order to prioritize unblocking the implementation of the most common [HIP-756](https://hips.hedera.com/hip/hip-756) scenarios.
 The following the use cases can be implemented in the following order:
-1. The proxy contract version of the `getScheduledTransactionInfo` function should be implemented first as it will be called by an EOA.
-2. The ability to sign a schedule transaction from an EOA using the `signSchedule` function via a `ContractCall` transaction.
+1. The ability to sign a schedule transaction from an EOA using the `signSchedule` function via a `ContractCall` transaction.
-3. The ability to sign a schedule transaction from an EOA using the `signSchedule` function via an `EthereumTransactions` transaction.
+2. The ability to sign a schedule transaction from an EOA using the `signSchedule` function via an `EthereumTransactions` transaction.
-4. The contract version of the `getScheduledTransactionInfo` function should be implemented in order to unblock the retrieval of the `ScheduleInfo` struct from contracts.
-5. The ability to sign a schedule transaction from a contract using the `authorizeSchedule` function.
+3. The ability to sign a schedule transaction from a contract using the `authorizeSchedule` function.
-6. The ability to sign a schedule transaction from a contract using the `signSchedule` function.
+4. The ability to sign a schedule transaction from a contract using the `signSchedule` function.

 ### Dispatching to the Schedule Service